-I’ve been lucky enough to discover them at an early age, before playing their records; something that nobody would do back then, as far as I know.
-Everybody has gone talkin’ about Fela after Timmy Regisford) started playin’ these records at the Shelter, although forgetting that one each of his albums there were musicians at least as talented and influential as him.
-One would go crazy about Fela back then as about African music, but these accents you find nowadays in the Dance Music, it’s because it’s cool.
-Not because they’re comin’ from the heart, and that’s how this trend has surfaced so suddenly…”
+I’ve been lucky enough to discover them at an early age, before playing their records.
+Something that nobody would do back then, as far as I know.
+Everybody has gone talkin’ about Fela after Timmy Regisford started playin’ these records at the Shelter.
+Although forgetting that on each of his albums there were musicians at least as talented and influential as him.
+One would go crazy about Fela back then as about African music.
+But these accents you find nowadays in the Dance Music, it’s because it’s cool.
+Not because they’re comin’ from the heart.
+And that’s how this trend has surfaced so suddenly…”

 You’ve gone to Nigeria, Egypt…

 “I always wanted to go to Egypt… to see the pyramids, know about the atmosphere around.
 Feel the wind touching their stones and see how the dust gets out of there.
 I wanted to immerse myself in these images.
 They’ve been to me and remain a consistent source of inspiration.
 I never miss the opportunity to try to fade into the atmospheres and the sounds in relation with each of these highly spiritual places.
 They do not exist without a reason.
 We have to make time to visit them, and even more in this period of mass destruction…”

 You work instinctively…

 “Exactly.
 Besides, you have a proper illustration of this when havin’ a listen to all these pieces we’ve put out on Spiritual Life.
 Quite away from matching what used to be done at the time.
 I’ve been considered as a fool when Jephté (Guillaume) and I have released ‘Lakou-A’.
 We totally drove the opposite way, but we made it and that’s what counts at the end…”